wiesenfa/challengeR/README.md

 ```

 Argument *file* allows for specifying the output file path as well,
 otherwise the working directory is used.

-If file is specified but does not have a file extension, an extension
+If file is specified but does
+not have a file extension, an extension will be automatically added
-will be automatically added according to the output format given in
+according to the output format given in *format*.
+Using argument
-*format*.
+*clean=FALSE* allows to retain intermediate files, such as separate
+files for each figure.

-Argument “file” can be omitted and the report is created in a temporary
+If argument “file” is omitted, the report is created in a temporary
 folder with file name “report”.

-Using argument *clean=FALSE* allows to retain intermediate files, such
-as separate files for each figure.

 ### 5.1 For multi task challenges